aonpncn/aonpncn/README.md

 I'm a 4th Year Digital Engineering Student, Sirindhorn International Institute of Technology (SIIT), Thammasat University.
 --------------------------------------------------------------------------------------------------------------------------

-I have studied Python, HTML, CSS, JavaScript, React and SQL in my university courses.
+I have studied Python, HTML, CSS, JavaScript, PHP, React and SQL in my university courses.
 I am also interested and learning more about Blockchain and Smart Contract(Solidity) from online courses.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [phanutchanat.non@gmail.com](mailto:phanutchanat.non@gmail.com)